-From Kate Middleton to Princess Anne, when a member of the Royal Family gets married, the whole world gets set to watch the grand affair.
+From Kate Middleton to Princess Anne, whenever a member of the Royal Family ties the knot, people around the world eagerly tune in to witness the spectacular occasion.

 From the moment a proposal takes place and an engagement ring is spotted, bets are placed on everything from the date of the wedding to the name of the couple’s first child.